lisawagner/react-d3-NYCfilming/README.md

 ### `Visualize`

-Present the data for the user in an clear and uncomplicated visual form:
+Present the data for the user in a clear and uncomplicated visual form:

 - set up svg and chart refs
 - set up x and y scales